NETWAYS/foreman-training/advanced/06_troubleshooting.md

 If your problem is not covered there the fastest way to get in touch with the team is the IRC Channel.
 The channel #theforeman is hosted on irc.freenode.net, the developer channel #theforeman-dev is only for support on development of Foreman and plugins.

-Same goes for the mailing lists hosted via Google Groups.
-To subscribe simply send a email to foreman-users+subscribe@googlegroups.com for the user list, to foreman-dev+subscribe@googlegroups.com for development support and for release and security information to foreman-announce+subscribe@googlegroups.com.
+The mailing lists have been replaced with Discourse to provide a Community Platform which is basicly a forum with mailing list support.
+You can get help here, discuss development and follow release workflow including test weeks.

 On 'Server Fault' you can ask questions and find answers tagged with foreman: http://serverfault.com/questions/tagged/foreman